The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 The Significance of Saint Jean Pied de Port France

 Not only is Saint Jean Pied de Port the official starting point for the Camino Frances, but it also played an important role in trade and helped spread Catholicism during the Middle Ages.
-In medieval times, Saint Jean Pied de Port was the old Basque providence capital of Lower Navarre.
+In medieval times, Saint Jean Pied de Port was the old Basque province capital of the Lower Navarre.
 Today, it’s part of the Nouvelle-Aquitaine region of France.

 St. Jean Pied de Port was founded in the 12th century.
 The origin of the town’s name showcases its ancient connections to the original way of the Saint James pilgrimage route.
 St. Jean is a nod to the patron saint of Jean-Baptiste.
 Pied de Port translates to “the foot of the port.”
 The village is not a seaport town, but rather a “portal” to the Pyrenees mountain passes to Spain.